yixinwei-oracle/Green-Button-Workshop/java-management/install-management-agent-script/install-management-agent-script.md

-# Install Management Agent on your Managed Instances
+# Install Management Agent on your Managed Instances using Cloud Shell

 ## Introduction